 | Data Management | Automated tools to purge data once the retention period expires or upon user request. |

-Some companies, like Wifirst, act as fully registered B2B Telecom Operators.
+Some companies, like Wifirst, act as fully registered B2B Telecom Operator.
 This means they take responsibility for:

 Partnering with such a provider can significantly simplify compliance, effectively outsourcing the legal risk—provided you verify their certifications and contractual guarantees.